Zainalithegreat/Zainalithegreat/README.md

 - 👋 Hi, I’m @Zainalithegreat
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning javascript,html,css and wanna learn c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 My emails is zain.ali.the.great@gmail.com

 <!---
 Zainalithegreat/Zainalithegreat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.